DTSC's Mission Statement and Strategic Plan

 - More than 40% of all inspections, complaint investigations and enforcement actions take place in areas most burdened by multiple pollution sources.
 DTSC's Environmental Justice Plan makes protecting, safeguarding, and restoring these communities a tenet of its work.

-- DTSC's Public Participation Program conducts a variety of outreach activities designed to inform and engage the public in DTSC's decision-making.
-Similarly, DTSC is seeking more effective ways to enhance public participation, particularly in communities disproportionately burdened by environmental pollution.
+- DTSC's Public Participation Program conducts a variety of outreach activities designed to inform and engage the public in DTSC’s decision-making.
+Similarly, DTSC is seeking more effective ways to enhance public participation, particularly in communities disproportionately burdened by multiple sources of pollution.

-- DTSC conducts quarterly Public Meetings to discuss key departmental initiatives and announce opportunities for public involvement in decisions.
-DTSC publishes an on-line news feed every week that is e-mailed to hundreds of subscribers.
+- DTSC publishes an on-line news feed every week that is e-mailed to hundreds of subscribers.
 The feed provides short updates and internet links to the latest accomplishments and news highlights at DTSC.